sabre1041/1-demo/README.md

 **3. Validate that Rekor install is complete.**

-Installing Rekor should take about 3 - 5 minutes.
+Installing Rekor could take an additional 3 - 5 minutes after the installation script exits.

 You can open the ArgoCD web interface to validate that Rekor is up-and-running.
 Make sure to use the ArgoCD instance that was created in the `devsecops` namespace.
 Navigate to your `Routes` in the devsecops namespace and click on the `argocd-server` Location.